 E-Day wasn’t just about business, despite the frenzy of pitching to investors.
 The Pitching for Charity event co-organized by Jumpstart Media and HKTDC gave six select startups an opportunity to be creative with their presentations and support a good cause.
 Winners of this competition, Origami Labs, had HK$5000 donated in their name to Junior Achievement, a non-profit youth organization in Hong Kong.

-Outside the organized seminars and contests, startups were able to take advantage of the event to set up booths to promote their products or services.
+Engagement And Investment Outside the organized seminars and contests, startups were able to take advantage of the event to set up booths to promote their products or services.
 Eye-catching signs, high-quality videos and hardware displays helped them to engage one-on-one with investors, end users, and job seekers.

 “We’ve had some great conversations with people who have stopped by the booth, people who are looking for jobs,” says Jared Poole from smart locker provider Alfred.
 “We’ve spoken to other people who are basically incubator programs, and potential users of the platform as well.”